Let’s face it—your network is under attack. You might not know who, you might not know when, but you do know that they are coming.

 - Streamlined.
 It should be easy to see and manage permissions across systems.

 - Traceable.
 Privileged users shouldn’t be able to conceal their actions.
-Your PAM setup should enable internal or external auditors to view the history of any privileged user.
+Your PAM solution should enable internal or external auditors to view the history of any privileged user.

 How can Okta help secure your IT infrastructure with PAM?